 123B.71 Review and comment for school district construction.

 Subdivision 1.
 Consultation.
-A school district shall consult with the commissioner of children, families, and learning before developing any plans and specifications to construct, remodel, or improve the building or site of an educational facility for which the estimated cost exceeds $100,000.
+A school district shall consult with the commissioner of education before developing any plans and specifications to construct, remodel, or improve the building or site of an educational facility for which the estimated cost exceeds $250,000.
 This consultation shall occur before a referendum for bonds, solicitation for bids, or use of capital expenditure facilities revenue according to section 126C.10, subdivision 14, clause (2).
 The commissioner may require the district to participate in a management assistance plan before conducting a review and comment on the project.

 Subd.
 2. Project.
 The construction, remodeling, or improvement of a building or site of an educational facility at an estimated cost exceeding $100,000 is a project under section 177.42, subdivision 2.

 Subd.
 5. Final plans.
 If a construction contract has not been awarded within two years of approval, the approval shall not be valid.
-After approval, final plans and the approval shall be filed with the commissioner of children, families, and learning.
+After approval, final plans and the approval shall be filed with the commissioner of education.
 If substantial changes are made to approved plans, documents reflecting the changes shall be submitted to the commissioner for approval.
 Upon completing a project, the school board shall certify to the commissioner that the project was completed according to the approved plans.

 Subd.
 6. Condemnation of school buildings.
 The commissioner may condemn school buildings and sites determined to be unfit or unsafe for that use.

 Subd.
 7. Rulemaking.
-The commissioner of children, families, and learning may adopt rules for public school buildings.
+The commissioner of education may adopt rules for public school buildings.